Extended Producer Responsibility for packaging (EPR)

 The basic requirements of these regulations are the same as the previous 2007 regulations whereby obligated businesses must report on the amount of packaging they have placed on the UK market to which annual recycling targets are applied that must be met by buying evidence of recycling – PRNs – supplied by accredited reprocessors and exporters.

-However, there are some fundamental changes for 2025 that affect the types of businesses that are obligated and how much they will have to pay.
+However, there are some fundamental changes under the new system that affect the types of businesses that are obligated and how much they will have to pay.
 The key change is that as well as acquiring PRNs, producers that supply items in household packaging (defined below) must pay a ‘waste fee’ on the total weight of that packaging supplied in the previous year.

 The thresholds above which a producer becomes obligated have been changed.

-- A large producer is one with a turnover in their latest accounts that is greater than £2m and that placed more than 50 tonnes of packaging onto the market in the previous year including primary packaging around products sold to the end user.
+- A large producer is one with a turnover in their latest accounts that is greater than £2m and that placed more than 50 tonnes of packaging onto the market in the previous year including primary packaging around products sold to the end user (known as Nation Data).

 - A small producer is one with a turnover between £1m and £2m and that placed more than 25 tonnes onto the market in the previous year.